VanagaS/Adjust/ssl-offload/README.md

 - Percentage of clients using SSL session ID

-  Out of the total connections, how many end users have been using SSL session ID.
-This helps in promoting to end users to switch to using a SSL session ID.
+  Out of the total connections, how many end users' clients have been using SSL session ID.
+This helps in promoting to end users to switch to a client that uses SSL session ID.
 Also helps analyze how frequently server is generating Session ID.

 - Ciphers offered by client vs Ciphers picked by Server